 Having training in the first place is a good start to move up among your competitors, but it’s going to require some focused strategy if you’re truly intent on leveraging training as an advantage.

-So, how do you strategically use your employee training program to create a competitive advantage?
+So, how do you strategically use your employee training program to create and maintain a competitive advantage?

 Before training happens, you need to know the organizational goals that are linked to each training topic and session.